awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-security-group.md

 ## Properties<a name="aws-properties-ec2-security-group-properties"></a>

 `GroupDescription`  <a name="cfn-ec2-securitygroup-groupdescription"></a>
 A description for the security group\.
-This is informational only\.
 Constraints: Up to 255 characters in length
 Constraints for EC2\-Classic: ASCII characters
 Constraints for EC2\-VPC: a\-z, A\-Z, 0\-9, spaces, and \.\_\-:/\(\)\#,@\[\]\+=&;\{\}\!$\*